Tsenohebot/ESPC6_Resizer/README.md

 Ok so basically follow this guide:  https://www.instructables.com/Train-Scene-Decoration/

+This should set you up with the code that can be flashed to onto the board and be ready to accept videos from the SD card.

-**Note: The guide mentions the miniTV repo, which works but is missin one crucial dependancy**
+**Note: The guide mentions the miniTV repo, which works but is missing one crucial dependancy**

 ```
 #include "PINS_ESP32-C6-LCD-1_47.h"